-With Magic Carpet now doing the work, we are better able to schedule side curtain rebuilding as Magic Carpet works exclusively for TRF.
+With Magic Carpet now doing the work here at TRF, we are better able to schedule side curtain rebuilding.
 As a result, turnaround time has been greatly reduced.
 On the average it takes eight to ten weeks to take in a set of curtains and to completely rebuild them.

 There are three different styles of side curtains that were fitted to TR2 and TR3 models, and TRF can rebuild all three types.
 Following is a brief discussion of the three types to help you to identify your side curtains.

 If you wish to order side curtain rebuilding, please use our online link: http://www.zeni.net/trf/webcatalog/specials6.16/10.php .
 This listing includes a description of the material types, part numbers for the curtain rebuilds, and on the following pages it includes a listing of all of the mounting hardware and windows required for the side curtains.

 Side Curtains as fitted to TR2’s from comm. no. TS1 to TS8636 (“Flappers”)